gamesbook/pyprototypr/docs/terminology.md

 * **orientation** - use for drawing hexagons; can be either: _flat_ or _pointy_
 * **start** - can be any secondary compass direction; used to show in which corner of a `RectangularLayout` that shapes are first placed

+## Display-orientated terms <a name="display""></a>

+* **hidden** - a list of locations, indicated either by their sequence number (i.e. their position in the drawing order) or their row and column identifier which should **not** be used for display - the rest are displayed as normal
+* **shown** - a list of locations, indicated either by their sequence number (i.e. their position in the drawing order) or their row and column identifier which are the only ones that **must** be displayed - the rest are ignored